1. What is the fundamental task of a Language Model?

 The book that I borrowed from the library yesterday was very interesting.

-To understand that "was" refers to "book", the model needs information from much earlier in the sentence.
-Traditional N-gram models are not good at handling this.
+"was"refers to"book", the model needs information from much earlier in the sentence.
+Traditional N-gram models are not good at handling this. -

 Imagine treating every word as a separate ID number, without knowing what the word means.
 You may know that two words appear in similar places, but you do not truly understand that they have similar meanings.